-To get a sense for what “ground state” means, try running the first score file below in simulation mode (or look at some cached runs on the real device).
-Here, the qubit is initially prepared in the ground state , then is followed by the standard measurement.
-From your execution results, you should find in the simulation mode (and with very high probability for runs using the real device) that the qubit is still in the ground state.
-Any errors in the real device are due to imperfect measurements and/or residual heating of the qubit.
+To get a sense for what “ground state” means, try running the quantum circuit below in simulation mode (or run it on a real device).
+Here, the qubit is initially prepared in the state, then is followed by the standard measurement.
+From your execution results, you should find in the simulation mode (and with very high probability for runs using a real system) that the qubit is still in the state.
+Any errors on the real device are due to imperfect measurements and/or residual heating of the qubit.

 As you may have guessed, we need to be able to put the qubit in other states.
 To do this, we require the concept of a quantum gate.
 A single-qubit quantum gate is a unitary matrix (the matrices must be unitary because quantum gates must be reversible and preserve probability amplitudes).
 Quantum gates are a convenient way in which to describe the evolution of a quantum state.
 The action of a gate is to transform an initial state into a final state , where represents the gate.
 This is simply matrix-vector multiplication.

-The simplest quantum gate is the bit-flip gate, which we denote by .
-It takes ; in other words, it flips the zero to a one, or vice versa.
-This is similar to a classical NOT gate and has a matrix representation of
+The simplest gate is the NOT gate, which we denote by .
+It takes ; in other words, it flips the to a , or vice versa.
+This gate is classical and its operation is represented by the familiar permutation matrix:

-In the Composer it is given by a green gate with a X in the middle (see the example score file below).
+In Circuit Composer, it is shown as .
 Try running it.
-Did you find that, unlike in the example above, the qubit ended up in the excited state (with high probability if you used the real device)?
+Did you find that, unlike in the example above, the qubit ended up in the state in the simulator (and with high probability if you used the real systems)?